 America is a nation that relies on cars, but driving does not come without a cost.
 Nearly 85 percent of Americans have drivers’ licenses.
 At least 83 percent of drivers in the nation say that they are frequently on the road.
 As with any repetitive task, driving is something that many people become so comfortable with that they forget to prioritize safety as much as they should be.

-According to the National Highway Transportation Safety Administration, distracted driving accounted for 2,841 deaths in 2018.
+According to the National Highway Transportation Safety Administration (NHTSA), distracted driving accounted for 3,142 deaths in 2019.
 The agency also estimates that distracted driving injured at least 400,000 people that year.
+An estimated 26,000 people lost their lives in distracted driving accidents in the U.S. from 2012 to 2019.
 While the numbers are hard to track, these facts might make distracted driving the most common cause of car accidents in the United States.

 This makes distracted driving one of the most dangerous and completely preventable hazards Americans face each day on the road.

 What Causes Distracted Driving

 Distracted driving happens anytime a person’s complete attention is completely focused on driving safely.
 Today, it’s often associated with cell phone use.
 Whether it is texting while driving, talking on the phone, or using a looking up something online, cell phone use is clearly a primary force behind distracted driving accidents.